-According to the great philosopher Confucius, jade is the embodiment of 11 virtues: benevolence, wisdom, righteousness, politeness, loyalty, credibility, positivity, magnanimity, modesty, morality, and value.
+According to the great philosopher Confucius, jade embodies 11 virtues: benevolence, wisdom, righteousness, politeness, loyalty, credibility, positivity, magnanimity, modesty, morality, and value.

 Later, another scholar of the Han Dynasty (202 BC — 220 AD) added strength and courage.

-With Confucianism being the dominant ideology in ancient China, jade has been an important decoration that all decent people would wear, as representatives of their social status and virtues.
+With Confucianism being the dominant ideology in ancient China, jade was an important decoration that all decent people would wear as representatives of their social status and virtues.

 Jade Made Hat Decoration of the Yuan Dynasty (1271 — 1368) — National Museum of China (Photo by Dongmaiying)

 What Are Popular Jade Jewelry and Articles in China?

 After jade evolved out of sacrificial offerings and noble specialized appliances and entered the civilian world, many objects have been made using the virtuous stone.